Code-0-Glitch/Data_Science_07/README.md

-this is the repository for learning the data manipulation using python
+This is the repository for learning the data manipulation using python